NEURO-OPHTHALMOLOGY FACULTY

 215-662-8042

-Dr. Ross, an Assistant Professor of Ophthalmology and Neurology, completed her ophthalmology residency at the University of Pittsburgh then fellowships in Neuro-ophthalmology and Glaucoma at the Scheie Eye Institute, University of Pennsylvania.
+Dr. Ross, an Associate Professor of Ophthalmology and Neurology, completed her ophthalmology residency at the University of Pittsburgh then fellowships in Neuro-ophthalmology and Glaucoma at the Scheie Eye Institute, University of Pennsylvania.
 She also has a PhD from Thomas Jefferson University.
 In addition to caring for patients with both glaucoma and neuro-ophthalmologic disorders, she also performs ocular surgery ranging from cataracts to minimally invasive and incisional glaucoma surgery.
-Dr. Ross joined the faculty in 2017, and her research is funded by an NIH K08 Career Development award and another from The Harold Amos Medical Faculty Development Program of The Robert Wood Johnson Foundation to investigate the neuroprotective potential of gene therapy directed at retinal ganglion and neighboring support cells to treat glaucoma.
+Dr. Ross joined the faculty in 2017, and her research is funded by NIH/NEI, philanthropic, and industry-sponsored grants to investigate the neuroprotective potential of gene therapy directed at retinal ganglion and neighboring support cells to treat optic nerve degeneration.

 Ali G. Hamedani, MD, MHS